🎉 Discount: For first 5 people to book a Board & Train or Private Training Package

 At the heart of CPR Canine is a belief that training should never be about dominance or control.
 Instead, it should be about cooperation, connection, and clear communication.
 Every dog is treated as an individual, with unique needs, learning styles, and emotional experiences.
 Our goal is to empower both dogs and humans to thrive together using methods that align with modern behavioral science and ethical training standards.

 Core Values: Calm.
-Patient.
+Present.
 Respectful.

 • Calm: We regulate arousal and focus before we teach.
 Calm dogs are more receptive to learning, and calm handlers set the tone for growth.